Media multitasking: While driving

 Research in media multitasking in real-world settings focused mostly on using cellphones while driving.
 There is an overwhelming amount of evidence to show that talking on a phone while driving is very dangerous, often leading to crashes, including those fatal to both drivers and pedestrians.
 Just one hour of talking on a cellphone per month while driving makes a person between four and nine times more likely to crash.
-Meanwhile, people who text while driving are 23 times more likely to be involved in some kind of accident.
+Meanwhile, people who text while driving are 23 times more likely to be involved in some kind of collision.
 A large review of studies on driving while media multitasking showed that using a hands-free phone while driving is just as dangerous as using a hand-held version, and that both can result in many different driving mistakes including missing stop signs, forgetting to reduce speed when necessary, and following too closely, among many others.
 Also, media multitasking while driving with other technologies, including MP3 players, voice-based email, a car's music system, and even the GPS, is just as distracting as using a phone.
 Talking to a person on a cellphone while driving is not the same as having a conversation with a passenger, as adult passengers (but not children) often warn the driver of possible dangers, or at least stop talking when the driving conditions are tough, to let the driver focus on the road.

 Learning

 Students commonly use multiple portable digital technologies, including laptops, tablets and smartphones with wireless access to the Internet.

-Students can use technologies in the classroom to multi-task in two specific ways when given the choice: For on-task purposes that supplement learning and ease the learning task, or for off-task purposes such as entertainment or social interaction.
+Students can use technologies in the classroom to multi-task in two specific ways when given the choice: for on-task purposes that supplement learning and ease the learning task, or for off-task purposes such as entertainment or social interaction.
 Overall, research shows that digital technologies can enhance learning when used as educational tools, as they are affordable and extremely portable.
 However, research consistently shows that inappropriate multitasking with digital technologies is harmful to student performance.